The 42 (Kolkata): Details

 Planned by developers Mani Group, Salarpuria Sattva Group, Alcove Realty & Diamond Group, to be Kolkata's tallest residential building.
 Located on Chowringhee Road, in the middle of the city, the skyscraper has 65 floors.

 Protest

 The developers of The 42 have faced a civil suit in the Calcutta High Court filed by ITC Limited, the owners of the adjoining 'Fountain Court' property.
 The suit filed by ITC claims that ITC's right to receive light and air will be violated by the 65-storeyed residential building being constructed to the west of its 'Fountain Court' property.
 On 19 August 2013, the Calcutta High Court passed an order that any steps taken by the developers would be subject to the outcome of the case filed by ITC.
 On 8 May 2014, the Court ordered that the developers of The 42 should not proceed with the construction at a pace to defeat the interests of ITC.
 (Calcutta High Court, GA Case No 2698 / 2013) The matter is pending before the Calcutta High Court.

+Future

+An neighbouring additional tower called The 42@Middleton will be built.

+This is the 2nd tower in "The 42" project located at Chowringhee.
+It is located at the north-eastern portion of Premises 42B, Chowringhee Road.
+Since the entry point of this tower is in Middleton Street, the name is given as such.